pandalearnstocode/Notes/engine of an analytical product.md

 ### Interactive proof of concept app

-Convert this static code to a proof of concept app which changing input is possible.
+Convert this static code to a proof of concept app by introducing dynamic input.
 By changing the input one will be able to check the algorithm with multiple data source and input.
 The UI needs not to be fancy in this app but it should be functional and should capture all the required input and produce the output.

 *  R (shiny)
 * Python (jupyter + ipython widget, voila, panel, bokeh and others)